arnoldsmithson/ChildGUI/out/production/ChildGUI/README.md

 ### Disclaimer

-*This program has been created for research purposes for Professor Nadezhda Modyanova, a Professor at MSU affiliated with the Jake Jabs College of Business and Entrepeneurship.
-If this program is meant to be used or modified outside of her research project, please contact Nadezhda at nadezhda.modyanova@montana.edu .*
+*This program has been created for research purposes for Dr. Nadezhda (Nadya) Modyanova (https://nmodyanova.wordpress.com/ ), affiliated with the Jake Jabs College of Business and Entrepreneurship at Montana State University, and with the Pennington Educational Research Laboratory (http://www.montana.edu/perl/ ) of College of Education, Health and Human Development at Montana State University.
+If this program, images, audio, and/or input text are meant to be used or modified outside of her research project, please contact Nadya at nadezhda.modyanova@montana.edu  and nnm@alum.mit.edu .*

 This program's goal is to guide a young demographic through a series of slides that test's their ability to distinguish whether two sentences are referring to one object or two.
 The process is as follows: